ThemSatan/PROJECT-Open-Light/README.md

 Movement: WASD<br>
 Interaction: Left mouse button (the cursor icon changes when hovering over an interactible object)<br>
 <br>
-Big thank you goes to my friend Plawrooo who helped me with a few scripts and with a little bit of building.
-I also thank Kyom_9393 for building the locker model that can be seen at the Main Room, it looks horrible.<br>
+Big thank you goes to my friend <a href="https://github.com/Plawro">Plawro</a> who helped me with a few scripts and with a little bit of building.
+I also thank <a href="https://github.com/Kyom9393">Kyom9393</a> for building the locker model that can be seen at the Main Room, it looks horrible.<br>
 <br>
 This game was created as a school project!
 There is much more to come (hopefully) after I get this graded :]<br>
 <hr>